WHAT IS A GRANT?

 Learning how to do it takes time and there's no better way to learn than to actually get involved in the process:

-Learn about grant writing at this workshop provided by Research Development
+Learn about grant writing at workshops provided by Research Development